About Mark Twain School

 - Kindergarten readiness summer school for at-risk students.

-- ESL services, including access to bilingual preschool and ESL summer school -- as well as native language support for students.
+- ELL services, including access to bilingual preschool and ELL summer school -- as well as native language support for students.

 Mark Twain families also have access to a rich array of District-wide programs, including: